kevcorky/Task-Builder/README.md

 <b>To begin:</b>

-1. Download the two files into a directory.
+1. Download the files into a directory.
 2. Click on the TaskBuilder.html file to get started.

 <b>Quick step-by-step tutorial of building a simple task:</b>